zaneadix/Blake/README.md

 When you've completed a workout, head over to the [Workout Logs](https://discordapp.com/channels/525441114648608780/525819670553690156) channel enter a message that matches the following format.

 ```
-Ran for 40 minutes on 2/22
+Ran for 40 minutes on 2/22 with @ShaunT
 ```

-**Lets break things down**
+**Let's break things down**

 ```
-Exercise          Duration          Date
+Exercise        Duration        Date           Partners
-  [Ran]   for   [40 minutes]   { on  [2/22] }
+  [Ran]  for  [40 minutes]  { on [2/22] } { with [*mentions*] }
-                                  *optional
 ```

+- **order matters**
+- {} = optional
 - `for` and `on` are keywords i use to understand your message
-- `Exercise` can be anything you did for your workout
+- `Exercise` - can be anything you did for your workout
-- `Duration` is the amount of time you worked out.
+- `Duration` - the amount of time you worked out.
 Acceptable time units are
   - min, mins, minutes
   - hr, hrs, hour, hours
-- `Date` is the day you completed your workout.
+- `Date` - the day you completed your workout.
 If you do not enter a date, your workout will be logged for the current day.
   - format is MM/DD
+- `Partners` - If you worked out with others you can mention them here to log the same workout for everyone.
+These can be comma separated or speced with the word 'and' in case you want to write like a human.

-Here are a few examples of acceptable log messages.
+**Here are a some examples of acceptable log messages.**

 ```
 Biked to work for 30 min
-Punched bricks for 10 minutes
+Cartwheels for 1 hr
 Jumped up and down for 2 hours on 2/22
-Cartwheels for 1 hr
+Punched bricks for 10 minutes with @ShaunT @TonyH @myCat
+Ran in circles for 12 hrs on 1/1 with @mom, @sister and @dad
 ```

 Once I've reviewed your log submission and found it's free of funny business, I'll record it and let you know all is good with a ✅.
 If anything goes wrong, I'll mark your submission with an ❌ and let you know if there's anything you can do to help me sovle the problem.

-### TODO

-- Interval updates
-  - Post Status updates to the `general` channel
-    - Weekly Status
-    - Monthly Status